edha1/medtrackr/README.md

 *Page to save medications*

 ## ⚠️ Privacy Disclaimer
-This project is a demo for educational purposes only.
-It is **not intended for real-world use** due to the handling of sensitive medication and personal health data.
+This project is a demo for educational purposes, due to the handling of sensitive medication and personal health data.

 ## 🛠️ Work in Progress
 This project still requires some further development.
 Upcoming improvements include: